 What causes spinal stenosis?

-You will be given a general anaesthetic and laid on your front.
-The surgeon makes a cut in your skin to get to the correct part of your spine.
-They remove part of the vertebra (spinal bone), along with some ligaments, to create space and take the pressure off your nerves.
-Sometimes they will also do a fusion (joining two bones together).
+If you are very disabled by the symptoms or other treatments don’t work, surgery called a laminectomy may be an option.
+This operation removes part of the vertebra (spinal bone), along with some ligaments, to create space and take the pressure off your nerves.
+Sometimes it also involves a fusion (joining two bones together).

 More information can be found at Neurosurgical Society of Australasia.

 Visit the healthdirect surgical procedures page to learn more about surgical procedures in general, with information including: